polterguy/phosphorusfive/plugins/p5.lambda/README.md

 In P5, you could in theory, evaluate any block of lambda nodes you wish.
 Whether or not this makes sense though, depends upon the nodes you try to evaluate.

-#### Evaluating a block of lambda instead of an expression
+### Evaluating a block of lambda instead of an expression

-If you do not provide a value to *[eval]*, then it will instead of handling its children as arguments, directly evaluate its children, as a p5.lambda block.
+If you do not provide a value to *[eval]*, then it will instead of handling its children as arguments, directly evaluate its children, as a lambda block.
 This is often useful in combination with for instance the *[set]* and *[add]* Active Events, which we will later dive into, further down in the document here.
 However, to illustrate its simplest version, imagine this code.

 ```
 eval
-  p5.web.widgets.create-literal
+  create-widget
     element:h3
     innerValue:Foo, bar!
 ```